 Third Street Promenade brings throngs of tourists from all over the world, but the local heavies are far more likely to be about a mile north on Montana Avenue, where Robert Downey, Jr., Meg Ryan and Arnold Schwarzenegger have been known to shop.

-It may be a bit of a trek, but if you want to find the highest stars-per-capita rate, Malibu is likely the place to go, and for celebrity shopping, Malibu Country Mart and Malibu Colony Plaza, which are about a quarter mile from each other, regularly bring out locals such as Reese Witherspoon, Neve Campbell and John Cusack.
+It may be a bit of a trek, but if you want to find the highest stars-per-capita rate, Malibu is a safe bet.
+For celebrity shopping, Malibu Country Mart and Malibu Colony Plaza, which are about a quarter mile from each other, regularly bring out locals such as Reese Witherspoon, Neve Campbell and John Cusack.